plocan/netCDF-Generator/README.md

 outside English alphabet.
 For example: º, ò, í, etc.
 - If you put a different name than standard names you will have to use that name in the JSON DataColumn attribute of the variable.
+-This software has support for log, but for the use, it's necessary upgrade to root for his use.

 ## What could the code do in the future?